 The difference from the highly popular mini-cabins is space.
 Each camper cabin sleeps up to six people with two sets of bunk beds in their own rooms and a futon in the main living area.
 Click here for a complete floor plan.

 Another difference is the view.
-The covered front porch is the ideal place to park a comfortable lawn chair and enjoy the view of the sun coming up or going down over one of the many lakes.
+The covered front porch is the ideal place to park a comfortable lawn chair and enjoy the view of the sun coming up or going down over one of Michigan's many bodies of water.

 The cabins offer electrical outlets and shelves for food and supplies.
 Campers must supply their own bedding, dishes and cookware.